 Planning application submitted

-At the end of 2023 RES submitted a planning application for a wind farm and energy storage proposal near Torfichen Hill, which lies south of Gorebridge, in Midlothian, Scotland.
+At the end of 2023, RES submitted a planning application for an 18-turbine wind farm and battery energy storage proposal near Torfichen Hill, which lies south of Gorebridge, in Midlothian, Scotland.

 Reasons to support the proposal